Saint Helena Airport: Establishing commercial air service

-Prior to the opening of the airport, it was decided that St. Helena would have an open skies policy, which allows any airline operator who meets all required standards to fly in and out of St. Helena.
+Before the opening of the airport, it was decided that St. Helena would have an open skies policy, which allows any airline operator who meets all required standards to fly in and out of St. Helena.
 Projections for commercial flight costs were also drawn up and the St Helena Government expected that a return economy flight from St Helena to South Africa would cost around £600.
 Assuming that an off-peak economy seat from South Africa to the UK would be available for approximately £700, return tickets for flights via South Africa to the UK would take the total price to around £1,300.

 Due to the runway length and the distance to South Africa (3700 km to Johannesburg), a Boeing 737-700 flying to Johannesburg serving St. Helena would not be able to use its full seat and cargo capacity.
 Only flights to and from Namibian and Angolan destinations would allow using a Boeing 737-700 near its full load capacity.
 This was under the condition that both directions of the runway were available so tailwind landings could be avoided.
 The other planned destination, London, requires a fuel stop in Gambia, at almost the same distance as Johannesburg.
 However, if Wideawake Airfield on Ascension Island was open for commercial non-military flights, it could be listed as an alternative aerodrome; as it is only 1300 km from St Helena this would mean that the load capacity of an inbound Boeing 737-700 could be increased as smaller fuel reserves would be required, since the alternative aerodrome could be used in case of problems at St Helena.

 It was thought that reductions in ticket prices might be achieved by using spare payload capacity on flights to and from St Helena to carry air freight (e.g., agricultural products, coffee, fish).
 At 70% passenger load factor a B737-800 operating, on an average day, into St Helena would have a spare payload capacity of some 4000 kg.
 The extra income possible per in-bound flight from cargo could be as high as the income equivalent of 19 passengers, giving an effective load factor of 88% and could reduce ticket prices.

 On 16 March 2015 it was announced that SHG and DFID had appointed Comair Limited as the preferred bidder for the provision of air services to St Helena.
 Comair was proposing a weekly flight between Johannesburg Airport and St Helena using a Boeing 737-800 aircraft, which has a flight time from Johannesburg to St Helena of about four and a half hours.
 Reaction to the Comair announcement on St Helena was largely negative, with stories of luggage loss and crime in Johannesburg, and the fact that many of St Helena's residents have personal links with Cape Town.